-Several decades on, our garments are still made in such a way that the wearer’s movement has minimal impact on the way the suit behaves.
-The high armholes, fuller sleeve and the way the collar sits on the back of the neck, allow for plentiful arm rotation, with the jacket always staying doggedly in situ.
+Many decades later, Anderson & Sheppard remains the Savile row tailor of the English Drape and our garments are still made in such a way that the wearer’s movement has minimal impact on how the jacket behaves.
+Characteristic features of English Drape include a small, high armhole with additional fullness given instead through the sleeve head, a natural shoulder line and a full chest with a distinctive vertical drape.
+These elements, and the way the collar sits on the back of the neck, allow for the arm to move freely, but with the jacket always staying doggedly in situ.
 The shoulders, meanwhile, are soft and natural with minimal padding, ensuring a clean, rounded line.
-The use of an extremely light canvas (the structuring between a suit’s lining and its main fabric) gives a less structured, more yielding and relaxed look.
+And the use of an extremely light canvas (the layer between a Jacket’s lining and its main fabric) gives a less-structured, more- yielding and relaxed look.

 Anderson & Sheppard remains the spiritual home of the English Drape to this day, thanks to three key factors.
 Firstly, the firm’s steadfast commitment to this as our house style.
 Secondly, our unerring faith in the tailor’s instinct.
-The same cutter who takes the measurements will cut the customer’s patterns immediately afterwards, so that any idiosyncrasies of proportion and posture are fresh in the memory.
+The same cutter who takes the customer’s measurements will cut patterns immediately afterwards, so that any idiosyncrasies of proportion and posture are fresh in the memory.
 And thirdly, the increasingly soft, high-performing fabrics we source, the high-twist yarns of which offer an improved silhouette as well as better comfort, durability and crease resistance.